Volunteering with AIMS

 The purpose of the AIMS Campaigns team is to provide both a focused resource to progress key campaigns, and the expertise to lead/support short-term campaigning work, such as responding to consultations and reviewing reports or research papers relating to the maternity services.

 The key requirements are a passion for improving the maternity services, a general understanding of the maternity services landscape, attention to detail and the ability to explain things clearly in writing.
-Planning and organisational skills and/or ability to understand and critique clinical research would also be helpful.
+Planning and organisational skills or the ability to understand and critique policy documents or clinical research would also be helpful.

-As well as getting involved in short-term projects and campaigning activities, all Campaigns Team Volunteers will join either the Campaigns Steering Group or one of the following working groups that focus on key areas of AIMS campaigning.
+As well as getting involved in short-term projects and campaigning activities, Campaigns Team Volunteers can join one of the following working groups that focus on key areas of AIMS campaigning.

 Some examples of our responses and campaigns can be found here: AIMS Campaigning .